- Important Phone Numbers

 5. Persons with visual impairments can be safely helped out of the building, provided that a person is there to assist them, and that most of the other building occupants have already left the building.
 The evacuation of persons with disabilities at the same time as everyone else might increase the risk of accident or otherwise endanger all persons trying to vacate the building.

-Except for emergency response agencies (i.e. Amherst College Fire Department and the Amherst College Campus Police), all occupants in the building will evacuate when a fire alarm has been activated.
+Except for emergency response agencies (i.e. Amherst Fire Department and the Amherst College Police Department), all occupants in the building will evacuate when a fire alarm has been activated.
 Individuals or groups failing to evacuate will be subject to judicial action, fines, or expulsion from college housing and / or criminal prosecution.